What is your Goal, Vision or Dream?

 - The back of the envelope “reminder”

-- The clutter on your desk
+- The clutter in your life

 Photo why what how-geralt/pixabay